A collection of organic herbal teas including tulsi, ginger, turmeric and amla — an ultimate guide to herbal tea types and benefits

 3.1.
 Description and origin:

-A herbal infusion made from the dried leaves of Moringa oleifera, also known as the drumstick tree or miracle tree.
+A herbal infusion made from dried Moringa oleifera leaves.
+It is also known as the drumstick tree or miracle tree..

 It has been used for centuries in traditional medicine due to its rich nutrient profile and restorative properties.